lucaskelly49/A-B-Hypothesis-Testing/README.md

 # A/B Hypothesis Testing

 In this second portfolio piece, you will see how data and statistical analyses combine to inform business decisions.
-In the presentation documents, you will see 5 data-driven business recommendations produced from this analysis.
+In the presentation document, you will see 5 data-driven business recommendations produced from this analysis.
 This data comes from the popular Microsoft created sample database found here:

 https://www.geeksengine.com/article/northwind.html